dd86k/fwod/README.md

   - [ ] Functional
 - [ ] Bosses (Optional)
 - [ ] Final bug fixing round
-- [ ] Optimization round (Optional)
+- [ ] Optimization round
 - [ ] Wiki (Optional)
 - [ ] Official Release (Milestone)
 - [ ] Celebrate!

 ### Builds
-Some builds will be available on my [website](http://www.wilomgfx.net/didier/pages/fwod.html) (When I reach 4000 tweets).
+Some builds will be available on my [website](http://www.wilomgfx.net/didier/pages/fwod.html) (When I reach 5000 tweets).

 ### Issues (Code specific unrelated)
-- Linux builds are not working anymore
+- Code is _very_ unoptimized

 ### License
 This project uses the MIT license, which you can read from the LICENSE file.